DRCL-USC/ogmp/readme.md

 To run the analyses from the paper, run

-    # for agility metrics and in-domain paramters
+    # for the sample mean of agility metrics and in-domain paramters
     python3 analysis/n_rollout_test.py

     # for LMSR on flat ground